hkust-taco/hmloc/oopsla23-artifact-overview.md

 The test output is inserted as comments beginning with `//│` in the test file, immediately after each corresponding code block.

+If there are any unstaged changes (as determined by `git`), only the test files with those changes will be run (those in `shared/src/test/diff`).
+You may modify test files to run your own examples.

 We recommend using an editor that automatically reloads open files on changes so that the test results for each code block can be easily seen.

-If there are any unstaged changes (as determined by `git`), only the corresponding files will be tested in any test file (those in shared/src/test/diff).
-One may make modifications to some test files and rerun the test command, and it will only run the modified tests.

 ### Web demo